clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

 Functions can encapsulate repeated actions such as:

 * Given a vector, compute some special summary stats
-* Given a vector and definition of "gross" values, replace with `NA`
+* Given a vector and definition of "invalid" values, replace with `NA`
 * Templates for favorite `ggplot`s used in reports

 Advanced uses for functions (not covered in this class):

 * Parallel processing
+* Generating *other* functions
 * Making custom packages containing your functions